michealengland/micheal-dev-2/src/content/blog/ghcli-4-building-custom-github-cli-commands.md

 ![Interactive UI for creating a PR description](./assets/ghcli-4-gh-pr-create-body.jpg)

 As shown below, I have my editor set up to open a new document in VS Code.
 Editing, saving, and closing this document will save your draft.
-Don't worry if yours uses doesn't look like mine, I'll cover more of this later on.
+Don’t worry if yours doesn’t look like mine; I’ll cover more on this later.

 ![Using code --wait as a PR editing tool.](./assets/ghcli-4-gh-pr-create-editor.jpg)